HariSekhon/Knowledge-Base/travel.md

 Beach city in northern Morocco.

-[Restaurant Cafe La Playa](https://maps.app.goo.gl/Lrep4uahqy88cERR6) - cash only but great Moroccan food, prices and service.
+[Restaurant Cafe La Playa](https://maps.app.goo.gl/Lrep4uahqy88cERR6) - cash only but great Moroccan food, prices and service, with a very comfortable upstairs lounge area and wifi.
 I recommend the Tangine with beef and prunes, the Moroccan salad (side) and the lentils starters.
 The bread is home made and very good too, fresh squeezed juices are both well priced and good sizes.

 ### Norway